Escano v. Kindred Healthcare

 Our firm represents Plaintiff Yolanda Penney, who filed a class action against San Dimas Community Hospital (SDCH).
 On or about April 11, 2011, Ms. Penney filed a motion for class certification which was denied by Judge Khan on July 13, 2011.
 As such, Ms. Penney appealed Judge Khan's ruling.
 Unfortunately, the court of appeal agreed with most of Judge Khan's ruling.
 However, the Court of Appeal overruled Judge Khan and ordered that Ms. Penney's case may proceed as a class action as to the Paystub Class.
 As such, Ms. Penney will go to trial on a class wide basis on behalf of all hourly non-exempt employees who worked for SDCH at any time from July 2008 on the paystub claim.

 The classes that were not certified are the: overtime class, regular rate class, failure to pay all wages class, waiting time class and missed meal periods class, as well as all proposed subclasses within these classes.
 Unfortunately, Ms. Penney was not able to produce sufficient evidence to have these classes certified.
 Our office is continuing to investigate these claims.
-As such, for all non-exempt hourly employee who worked at SDCH from July 2008 to the present, your statute of limitations for those classes and causes of action that were not certified has continued to run.
+As such, for all non-exempt hourly employees who worked at SDCH from July 2008 to the present, your statute of limitations for those claims that were not certified has expired.

 The court has vacated Ms. Penney's individual trial and has yet to set the Class or Private Attorney General Representative Action for trial.